dlewis27/SSRgenotyper/README.md

 # SSRgenotyper

-SSRgenotyper will find simple sequence repeats (SSRs) of lengths 2, 3 and 4 from given SAM files and a modified reference.
-Homogenous SSRs with only one letter (i.e. GGGGGGG) will be excluded.
-Lowercase characters are not recognized and will be skipped.
-Currently it only works for diploid organisms.
-The output is a table that with the marker names and SSR alleles.
-A file in Genepop format is also created.
-An optional output is available that shows alleles based on two parents.
-Any questions can be sent to ssrgenotyperhelp@gmail.com.
+SSRgenotyper will find simple sequence repeats (SSRs) of lengths 2, 3 and 4 from SAM files and a modified reference fasta.
+Mono-nucleotide SSRs are excluded.
+Soft masked sequences are excluded during the analysis process.
+SSRgenotyper has only been tested on diploid organisms - use with caution on polyploids.
+Several output are possible including a simple table with the SSR marker name, position and SSR alleles (defined by the repeat number of the repeat motif).
+Specific output files for genetic diversity analysis include a Genepop formated file and a traditional A, H, B mapping files output can be selected - phased to the parents of the population for bi-parental linkage mapping populations.
+Questions regarding useage can be sent to ssrgenotyperhelp@gmail.com.

 ## Making the Reference

-The reference is expected to be a FASTA file with a target SSR on each sequence surrounded by flanking nucleotides.
-This can be created using [MISA](https://webblast.ipk-gatersleben.de/misa/misa_sourcecode_22092015.zip) on a reference genome to find the location of the SSRs, and then using Bedtools to extend the sequence on both sides for mapping purposes.
-Extending it by 100 bp upstream and downstream seems to work well.
-SSRgenotyper will find which SSR is on each sequence so this does not need to be provided.
+SSRgenotyper requires a modified reference which lists each targeted SSR with ~100 bp of flanking sequence.
+The modified reference can be easily created using a combination of easy to use bioinformatic tools, specifically [MISA](https://webblast.ipk-gatersleben.de/misa/misa_sourcecode_22092015.zip) and Bedtools.
+MISA is run against the reference genome of the species of interest to identify the location of the targeted SSRs.
+The reference genome can be a gold standard reference genome or a simple draft reference.
+Bedtools is then used to extract the targeted SSRs and their flanking sequences.
+Flanking sequence of ~100 bp upstream and downstream are needed for mapping/genotyping purposes.
+We refer to the MISA/Bedtools output as the modified reference (below it is referred to as "my_modified_Reference.fasta").

-To make the reference with MISA and Bedtools:
+To make the modified reference with MISA and Bedtools:

 #### running misa:
-perl misa.pl myReference.fasta
+perl misa.pl my_Reference.fasta

-#### and misa.ini looks like this:
+#### MISA requires a misa.ini file that should looks like this:

 definition(unit_size,min_repeats):                   2-6 3-4\
 interruptions(max_difference_between_2_SSRs):        100\
 GFF:                                                     true

-#### modify the resulting gff files and concatenated them
+#### modify the resulting gff files
 for i in \*.gff; do grep -v "compound" $i | awk '{if ($5-$4 >10 && $5-$4 <50) print $1 "\t" $4-100 "\t" $5+100}' > $i.mod.gff; echo "processing $i"; done

+*this process removes any compound SSRs and calculates how much flanking sequence is available.

+### concatenated the modified gff files
 for i in \*.mod.gff; do cat $i >> cat.gff; echo "processing $i"; done

-#### remove lines where the range is less than 0
+#### remove SSRs that do not have sufficient flanking seqeunce

 awk '($2 >= 0)' cat.gff > cat_filter1.gff

-#### use bedtools to make the reference sequence
+#### use bedtools getfasta to make the modified reference

-bedtools getfasta -fi myReference.fasta -bed cat_filter1.gff -fo myReferenceForSSRgenotyper.fasta
+bedtools getfasta -fi my_Reference.fasta -bed cat_filter1.gff -fo my_modified_Reference.fasta

 #### Mapping

-We used BWA mem to map FASTQ files to the newly made reference though any mapping software can be used.
-To map FASTQ files with BWA mem, first index the reference file with:
+Map trimmed and quality controlled fastq files to the modified reference.
+We provide an example using BWA mem, however any mapping software should work (minimap2, bowtie, etc.).
+The illumina reads should be  To map FASTQ files with

+### Index the my_Reference file with:

 bwa index myReferenceForSSRgenotyper.fasta